 Both visas will require a national criminal report with no felonies.

 The Embassy of Panama has a list of the necessary documents that you need to prepare ahead of time.
-This includes a valid I.D., proof on lifetime income and FBI clearance.
+This includes a valid I.D., proof of lifetime income, and FBI clearance.
 It is very important to consult with an immigration attorney in Panama who will help you get through the Visa process.
 During the Panama Relocation Tours, we will introduce you to an affordable attorney who has very reasonable fees.
-Keep in mind that you will need to have most of the documents authenticated by the Panama embassy in your country or apostiled by the State Department if you are a US citizen.
+Keep in mind that you will need to have most of the documents authenticated by the Panama Embassy in your country or apostilled by the State Department if you are a US citizen.

 The immigration attorney will guide you through the entire Visa process to make sure that everything is done accurately.